DAVID J. WILLIS ATTORNEY

 Co-Owners Who Are Spouses

-Many people assume that if they own their home together with their spouse that the surviving spouse will inherit the home when the other one dies.
-This is not necessarily true.
+Does a surviving spouse inherit the entire interest in the home when the other dies?
+Not necessarily.
 It is first necessary to determine if the deceased spouse died "testate" (with a will) or "intestate" (without a will).
-If a spouse dies intestate, property automatically vests 100% in the surviving spouse only if the property is community property and the deceased had no children or, if there are children, all of them are the result of the marriage between these two spouses (i.e., there are no children from a prior marriage).
-See Texas Probate Code Sec.
-45 for more details.
+If a spouse dies intestate, property automatically vests 100% in the surviving spouse only if the property is community property and the deceased had no children—or, if there are children, all of them are the result of the marriage between these two spouses (i.e., there are no children from a prior marriage, an increasingly uncommon circumstance).
+See Estates Code section 201.003 for further explanation.

 Co-Owners Who Are Not Spouses

-Texas law presumes that if two non-spouses are named as co-owners (grantees), and nothing more is said, then they are "tenants-in-common."
+Texas law presumes that if two non-spouses are named as co-owners, and nothing more is said, then they are tenants-in-common (Estates Code §101.002).
 This means they each person owns an undivided one-half interest in the property but there is no automatic right of survivorship.
-When one co-owner dies, the interest of the deceased co-owner goes directly to that person´s heirs – either by will or by intestate succession.
+When one co-owner dies, the interest of the deceased co-owner goes directly to that person’s heir or heirs, either by will or by intestate succession.
 The line of succession is vertical, downward to the heirs of the deceased, rather than horizontal, across to the co-owner.

-Probate Code Sec.
-47(d) imposes a caveat: in order for a joint tenant to inherit, the survivor must survive the deceased by at least 120 hours.
-If this does not occur, then "these assets shall be distributed one-half as if one joint owner had survived and the other one-half as if the other joint owner had survived."
+Estates Code section 121.152 imposes a caveat: in order for a joint tenant to inherit, the survivor must survive the deceased by at least 120 hours.
+If this does not occur, then "one-half of the property shall be distributed as if one joint owner had survived, and the other one-half shall be distributed as if the other joint owner had survived."

 Note that if property is currently held by two persons as tenants-in-common, they can convert this to joint tenancy by means of a survivorship agreement as provided in Estates Code section 111.001(a) or section 112.051 (depending on whether or not the property is community property).
-However, this method does not physically change the warranty deed that may be on file at the time, and many clients are looking for just that – a single title document that contains both names.
+However, this method does not physically change the warranty deed, and many persons are looking for just that—a single title document that states both names and makes survivorship clear.

 The Role of a Last Will and Testament

-Of course, even if a deed contains no survivorship language, each co-owner may make his or her wishes clear by executing a valid will that provides for inheritance of the deceased´s interest in the property.
-The Probate Code is "fallback" that comes into effect by default – its intestacy provisions govern only in the absence of a will.
-Failing to make a will is equivalent to requesting that the State of Texas determine how your property will be disposed of (See Probate Code Sec.
-38 et seq.).
+Even if a deed contains no survivorship language, each co-owner may make his or her wishes plain by executing a valid will that provides for inheritance of the deceased’s interest (Estates Code §101.001).
+The Estates Code is a fallback that comes into effect by default, in the absence of a will.
+Failing to make a will is equivalent to asking the State of Texas to determine how your property will be disposed of.
+See Estates Code §§ 201.001 et seq.

 Deeds Prepared by the Title Company

 It is rare for a title company to offer co-owners the opportunity to take title as JTWROS.
-When buyers arrive at the title company to close, they are often handed an "assembly line" deed (prepared by title company attorney they have never met) that contains no extra clauses favorable to them (unless, of course, their own attorney is assisting them with the purchase).
-This is unfortunate, since a warranty deed is qualitatively different from the routine forms and disclosures that title companies prepare.
-It is the sole document that evidences title to the property and may also set forth conditions upon which the buyers are taking ownership.
+When buyers arrive at a title company to close, they are often handed a minimalist deed form that contains no extra clauses favorable or customized to them—unless, of course, their own attorney has negotiated the inclusion of such clauses in advance.
+This is unfortunate, since a warranty deed is qualitatively different from the routine forms and disclosures that title companies also prepare.
+It is the sole document that evidences title to the property and may also set forth significant conditions upon which the seller is selling and the buyer is buying.
 It is far more important than, say, a MUD disclosure.
 And yet too many investor buyers and sellers say "Just let the title company prepare the deed" and forgo any opportunity to have input regarding its contents.
 A missed opportunity, to say the least.

-Since a home is usually a family´s biggest asset, it is worth the extra effort to customize the warranty deed so that it suits one’s purposes.
+For investors especially, it is worth the effort to customize the warranty deed so that it suits one’s purposes.
 Generally, one should not expect the title company to assist with this sort of customization, at least not without being grumpy about it and perhaps increasing the deed prep charge.
-Title companies are insurance companies; by definition, they and their attorneys look out for themselves, not for you.
-It is astonishing how many people naively believe that the title company is concerned with their best interests and will draft documents accordingly.
-Not so.
+Title companies are insurance companies.
+They and their attorneys look out for what is in their interests, not yours.
+It is astonishing how many people, even investors, naively believe that the title company is concerned with their best interests and will draft documents accordingly.
+This is false.

-If buyers want to hold title as joint tenants with rights of survivorship, they must specifically ask in advance of the closing that appropriate wording be included in the deed.
-Ideally, this provision should be an item expressly negotiated with the seller and therefore reflected on the earnest money contract they sign to purchase the property.
-This is a good reason to involve a real estate lawyer early on in the process.
+If buyers want to hold title as joint owners with rights of survivorship, they must specifically ask in advance of the closing that appropriate wording and signature lines be included in the deed.
+Ideally, this provision should be an item expressly negotiated with the seller and therefore reflected on the earnest money contract (or a special provisions addendum to the contract).

-A title company will not issue title insurance until heirship issues are first addressed and resolved.
-This must be done by either a probate proceeding in county court (resulting in appointment of a personal representative of the estate of the deceased), or by an affidavit of heirship is often used for this purpose (Estates Code §203.001), followed by a curative deed signed by the heirs.
-The affidavit of heirship recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
-The curative deed is then signed by all the heirs.
-This consolidates title into a single heir who may then keep the property or sell it (this may be easy or difficult, depending on whether the various heirs are willing to sign).
-Both documents are filed in the proper order in the real property records.
-For more information on this process, see our related article on this site entitled Affidavits of Heirship and Curative Deeds in Texas.
+A title company will not issue title insurance until heirship issues are first addressed and resolved (they will let you know about this requirement in Schedule C of the title commitment).
+An affidavit of heirship is often used for this purpose (Estates Code §203.001), followed by a consolidating deed signed by the heirs.
+The affidavit recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
+The deed is then signed by the heirs with the goal of moving title into a single heir or perhaps a third-party buyer.
+Both documents should then be filed in the proper order in the local real property records.

 Regardless of whether the result is tenancy in common or JTWROS, a co-owner that has been added to a deed does not automatically become liable on the loan on the property.
-Liability on a loan occurs only when a person signs a note to the lender.
+Liability on a loan occurs only when a note is signed.
 No signature on a note, no liability to the bank.
 As has been pointed out elsewhere, title and debt are distinct concepts and can be severed.

-Lawyers are occasionally asked if multiple persons can own property in varying percentages, and the answer is yes.
-If one person owns 60%, another owns 20%, and a third owns 20%, then it would be correct to specify these percentages in the deed by which the property is acquired, resulting in undivided percentage ownership.
-Alternatively, the three individuals could form an entity (e.g., an LLC or a trust) to hold title, and the LLC company book would reflect the varying membership interests or, if a trust is used, the varying beneficial interests.
-In this situation, an LLC would be preferred if the parties are concerned with potential liability associated with a rental property, since trusts do not have a liability barrier.
+Let’s discuss percentage deeds for a moment.
+As an example, if one investor owns 60%, another owns 20%, and a third owns 20%, then it is appropriate to specify these percentages in the deed by which the property is acquired, resulting in undivided percentage ownership.
+Alternatively, the three owners could form an entity (an LLC or a trust) to hold title, and the records of the LLC would reflect the varying membership interests or, if a trust is used, the varying beneficial interests.
+An LLC would be preferred if the parties are concerned with potential liability associated with a rental property, since trusts do not have a liability barrier.

 The Living Trust Alternative

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general educational purposes only and is not offered as specific legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 Although we respect your confidentiality, this firm does not represent you unless and until it is retained and expressly agrees in writing to do so.
-See the "Fees & Policies" tab on the website.

-Copyright © 2013 by David J. Willis.
+Copyright © 2019 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com.
+More information is available at his website, http://www.LoneStarLandLaw.com.